heptarch/heptarch.github.io/drafts/demon.md

 hypothesis of an electromagnetic field.
-I will essay to develop a similar theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension (Möbius, Riemann,Hamilton &c), furnishes a mechanism to combine gravity and electromagnetism.
+I will essay to develop a similar theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another when separated, but by the supposition of an additional spatial dimension (Möbius, Riemann, Hamilton &c), furnishes a mechanism to combine gravity and electromagnetism.
 In addition, this predicts small phenomenological departures from the results of Maxwell and Faraday, which we might detect by suitably careful experiments...